Yolka (singer): Early life

+Career

 2001-2005: Early career and album "City of Deception"

 In 2001, the B&B group performed at the Rap Music'01 international festival, where Yolka was noticed by Vlad Valov, the leader of the Bad Balance group, who later became the singer's first producer.
 After the group broke up, Youlka did not appear on stage for some time.
 At this time, she gave up her dream of becoming an artist and got a job as a waitress in a cafe.
 Three years later, Yolka received a call from Valov's company, and she moved to Moscow.
 Vladislav Valov signed a contract with Yolka, and one of the first songs recorded with him was “Words Spoken by You”, included in the collection “Girls Attack”.

 In 2004, she performed in a concert on the day of memory of Mikhey with her group, which also included two guitarists and DJ Lenar.
 At the concert, Yolka sang Mikhey's song "Bitch Love".
 Continuing cooperation with Valov, the singer recorded a song of his composition "City of Deception".The composition was released on the radio in the summer of 2004 and became Yolka's first hit, hitting the hit parade of the Maximum radio station and staying there for twelve weeks.

-On November 9, 2005, the debut album of the performer was released, entitled "City of Deception".
+On 9 November 2005, the debut album of the performer was released, entitled "City of Deception".
 Work on the disc, released on the 100PRO label, was completed in mid-2005, and, as the performer said, the record was written: "in one breath".
 Yolka presented music in a different style, which was attributed to both rock (due to guitar parts) and hip-hop (due to “broken” rhythms and scratches).
 The singer described her style as "guitar-heavy R&B".
 NewsMusic.ru wrote that "in Russia, such a mix is being done for the first time".
 The album was met with mixed reviews.
 Rita Skeeter of InterMedia spoke positively about the work, saying: "Yolka and Valov found a way to make this genre [R&B] truly competitive even in our market with its national characteristics".
 Andrei Nikitkin wrote in Rap.ru that Yolka is still a pop project, but “very high quality.
 Incorporating elements of both R'n'B and rock, reggae, chanson, and pop.
 And designed not so much for fans of one of these styles, but for a wide audience.
 Boris Barabanov in the Kommersant newspaper also spoke of the singer as the main hope of Russian pop music.

 In 2005, Yolka became a nominee for the MTV channel's RMA award, in the Best Rap nomination.
 Several more singles were also released from the album, including the successful songs "Girl in Peugeot" and "Good mood", the latter of which reached position 56 on the Russian radio chart.